 A Little About Saint Louis and its Neighborhoods

 At the heart of the city, Saint Louis’ bustling downtown features green lawns, walkable pathways, and art installments between the towering city buildings.
-Dozens of restaurants, taverns, venues, clubs, and casinos are scattered throughout the city and cluster around the Soulard neighborhood.
+Dozens of restaurants, taverns, venues, clubs, and casinos are scattered throughout the city and cluster around the historic Soulard neighborhood.
 Venues and museums display the city’s cultural and historical past and present.

-Today, Saint Louis’ 308,000 residents are wonderfully diverse, with locals from Germany, Italy, Ireland, Poland, Bosnia, Ethiopia, Africa, Asia, and Latin America.
+Today, Saint Louis’ 285,000 residents are wonderfully diverse, with locals from Germany, Italy, Ireland, Poland, Bosnia, Ethiopia, Africa, Asia, and Latin America.
 The city’s melting-pot-feel is one of its greatest features.
 And the numerous cultural traditions of its residents have been incorporated into dozens of Saint Louis’ annual celebrations and festivals.

 Central West End